euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 8. Assign the app to a smart group and select a **Push Mode**.
 9. Select **Add**, and **Save & Publish** the app to complete the upload process.

-### Add Required SDK DLL to Project
+### Add Required SDK package to Project

-Add the Workspace ONE SDK DLL to your Xamarin project to enable the Xamarin IPA file in UEM Console to recognize and apply the Workspace ONE SDK functionality.
+Add the Workspace ONE SDK nuget package to your Xamarin project to enable the Xamarin IPA file in UEM Console to recognize and apply the Workspace ONE SDK functionality.

 1. Open Visual Studio.
 2. Right-click **Packages** and select **Add Packages**.